layer-3/docs/docs/legacy/architecture/smart-clearing-protocol.md

 Clearing or reducing the liabilities of participants is achieved by moving funds between each participant's [custodian](custodial-layer.md).

-The settlement is an atomic, multi-chain, and multi-asset transfer process which is written on the respective blockchains.&#x20;
+The settlement is an atomic, multi-chain, and multi-asset transfer process which is written on the respective blockchains.

 #### Settlement trigger